-This topic describes how to install the Standalone Machine Agent on Linux systems that support the RPM Package Manager such as CentOS, RHEL, Fedora, openSUSE, and SUSE Linux Enterprise Server.
-For Linux systems that do not support RPM, use the JRE Bundled Zip Archive.
+This page describes how to install the Standalone Machine Agent on Linux systems that support the RPM Package Manager:

-The RPM installer makes the following changes to the host machine:
+The RPM installer makes these changes to the host machine:

 - Creates an appdynamics-machine-agent group and an appdynamics-machine-agent user